tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 * Write about learning and information idempotence
 * How should deadlines be enforced?
 This sounds like an OS problem
 * DNA as initial source code for body construction, what about source code for mental processes?
+* How are feedback loops implemented?
+If the brain sends some signal to the arm, how can it tell if the sent signal did what was expected?
+* How can a stimuli be mapped to a brain activation?
+Considering the brain action map will most likely change over time, how can we track a concept?
+Do we need to provide it as input and record what the activation state looks like?

 # Overview
 The goal of this article is to detail my process of developing an initial implementation of a "brain" in PHP.
 As a  initial version, I want to lay down the tools that will help me build such thing so that it may be decomposed into libraries of reusable components.